uhartSec/ProjectZ/README.md

 ## Data Repository
 The data repository is responsible for accessing any databases that our tool needs.
-Most likely we'll be using something simple like "sqlite3" to store and data our tool needs.
+Most likely we'll be using something simple like "sqlite3" to store and data our tool needs.The data repository will also allow caching services like redis or rabbitMQ

 ## Services